About the Negotiations

 Why does the proposal include Union work rule changes?

 One of our primary objectives in these negotiations is to have more flexible Union work rules that will allow the organization to better serve audiences.
 For example, we'd like to be able to schedule concerts on New Year's Eve or New Year's Day—occasions when our audiences enjoy hearing music.
-We'd like to be able to schedule concerts up to 2 1/2 hours in length to allow for more programming flexibility and longer intermissions for audiences.
 We'd like to take advantage of more opportunities to participate in community outreach.

 Under the proposed changes, the working conditions for Minnesota Orchestra musicians remain respectful and fair, allowing for: